BLSQ/mobile-coda-report/README.md

 ### 1. Create new report version

-Go to report version. e.g: `https://qa.coda.go.wfp.org/admin/iaso/reportversion/`
+Go to report version. e.g: https://qa.coda.go.wfp.org/admin/iaso/reportversion/

-Create the version by making sure the status field is set to *Published*
+Create the version by making sure the status field is set to "Published"